csiro-data-school/Intro-to-APIs/_episodes/07-NCBI-E-Utilities.md

 >## Fetch Sequence Data for a Specific Nucleotide ID
 > Use the Entrez API to fetch the sequence data for a specific nucleotide ID returned by a previous search.
-> - Use one of the IDs returned by your ESearch query, for example, `359465566`.
+Let's Use one of the IDs returned by the ESearch query, for example, `359465566`.
 >>## Solution
 >>```python
 >>import requests